 I’m Jennifer Tarbell, a Brooklyn based artist specialized in fashion writing, styling, and photography.
 I delve into the fashion industry in 2016 when I moved from my home in Sacramento, California in pursuit of studying fashion at Pratt Institute.

-In 2018 I began working alongside editorial stylist Jaime Kay Waxman, as a wide-eyed intern I was enthralled by the industry - specifically the synthesis of clothing and photography to create a persuasive image.
+In 2018 I began working alongside editorial stylist Jaime Kay Waxman, as an intern I was enthralled by the industry - specifically the synthesis of clothing and photography to create a persuasive image.
 This sparked my analyzation of the power of clothing through writing, styling, and photography.

 I continue to freelance in the styling field for e-commerce, editorial, advertising, and celebrity.
 In the last year I’ve assisted for clients such as Allure, Teen Vogue, Sunday Times Style, COACH, and DVF.
 I now major in Critical Visual Studies, with a minor in Fashion Design.
 This allows me to research history, culture, theory, writing, and how these subjects contextualize fashion and the visual image.